 Can we opt out or disable this feature?

-- This feature will be rolled out to all CivicClerk 8 clients, there is no ability to opt out.
-However, if you choose not to configure default, the timeout for your site will be set at 120 minutes.
+- This feature will be rolled out to all Agenda and Meeting Management Select customers.
+There is no ability to opt out.
+However, if you choose not to configure the default, the timeout for your site will be set at 120 minutes.

-In regard to any security controls, we advise that you look to NIST 800-53 Rev 4 for more information.
-As it relates to this feature in CivicClerk, the control in question would be AC-12.
+In regard to any security controls, we advise that you look to the National Institute of Standards and Technology (NIST) 800-53 Revision 4 for more information.
+As it relates to this feature in Agenda and Meeting Management Select, the control in question would be Access Control 12 (AC-12).
 While NIST defines this control, it’s up to individual system administrators to set internal organizational policy.
-This feature is intended to allow administrators the ability to configure CivicClerk to adhere to their policy up to 120 minutes, which is the maximum allowed duration.
+This feature is intended to allow administrators the ability to configure Agenda and Meeting Management Select to adhere to their policy for up to 120 minutes, which is the maximum allowed duration.